 Mother nature selflessly takes everybody in, excludes no one, and keeps on giving.
 Take a tree for example.
 A tree gives shade to all that come and not once does it ask for acknowledgment.
 You might be asking yourself, well of course it can’t, it’s just a tree!
 Did you know that trees get stressed, develop tumors, and go through hardships just like us?
 Just because all of nature doesn’t exhibit the same expression of pain as humans do, doesn’t mean it doesn’t experience any.
 When you are around nature more you will understand this.
 You will understand that everything exhibits pain and happiness, and with nature’s help, you will build compassion, altruism, and benevolence for all.

 What if we gave without acknowledgment, without concern, or without a thank you?
 What if people gave for the sake of giving?
 I have brought this quote up in countless articles, but it makes me think about how beautiful it is to be alive and to have the ability to love and give.

-“Even after all this time, the sun never says to the earth you owe me, imagine what a love like that can do; it can light up the whole sky.” — Hafez (Persian Poet)
+“Even after all this time, the sun never says to the earth you owe me, imagine what a love like that can do; it can light up the whole sky.” — Hafez

-We start to live outside the confines of our inner circles — It’s easy to get stuck in our little problems, our careers, our ambitions, and everything that happens in and around the people that are close to us, but nature helps you understand that there is a bigger world out there, and that our problems aren’t so bad.
+We start to live outside the confines of our inner circles — It’s easy to get stuck in our little problems, our careers, our ambitions, and everything that happens in and around the people that are close to us.
+Nature helps you understand that there is a bigger world out there and that our problems aren’t as big as we once thought they were.
 When you see the diversity in nature, you can see the diversity in the world.

-“I believe there is a subtle magnetism in Nature, which, if we unconscionably yield to it, will direct us alright” -Henry David Thoreau
+“I believe there is a subtle magnetism in nature, which, if we unconscionably yield to it, will direct us alright” -Henry David Thoreau